Squidtyper/42Codam/README.md

 <br>Rewrite some stdlib string and unistd functions with some extra handy functions to be used later in other projects.

 **printf:**
-Language C
+<br>Language C
-Rewrite a simplified version of printf function from stdio library.
+<br>Rewrite a simplified version of printf function from stdio library.

 **get_next_line:**
-Language C
+<br>Language C
-Reads text from a file descriptor and returns a single line each time.
+<br>Reads text from a file descriptor and returns a single line each time.

 **CPP:**
-Language C++
+<br>Language C++
-A series of exercises.
+<br>A series of exercises.
-Each exercise contains a subject document in pdf.
+<br>Each exercise contains a subject document in pdf.